 Our operations and financial results are subject to various risks and uncertainties, including those described in Part I, Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2017, which could adversely affect our business, financial condition, results of operations, cash flows, and the trading price of our common stock.
-There have been no material changes to our risk factors since our Annual Report on Form 10-K for the year ended December 31, 2017, except that the following risk factor is modified to reflect the class-wide settlement of the securities class action, referenced in Part II, Item 1 of this report:

-We are currently being sued in two derivative lawsuits alleging, among other things, that we made materially false and misleading statements regarding the legality of our business operations in China.
+There have been no material changes to our risk factors since our Annual Report on Form 10-K for the year ended December 31, 2017, except that we delete the risk factor captioned "We are currently being sued in three lawsuits alleging, among other things, that we made materially false and misleading statements regarding the legality of our business operations in China."
+As disclosed elsewhere in this report, these lawsuits have now been fully settled.